serebrov/mongo-test/README.md

     $ node app-mongoose

 [Mongoose](http://mongoosejs.com/) seems to be most popular mongodb wrapper.
+Features are great:
+- Ability to specify [Schema](http://mongoosejs.com/docs/guide.html) to ensure data structure validity
+- [Validators](http://mongoosejs.com/docs/validation.html) to verify data itself
+- [Populate](http://mongoosejs.com/docs/validation.html) method to fetch related data

-Although there are few things which I don't like (at least from the first sight).
+Although there are few things which I don't like.

-Strict schema without strict checks.
 One of the most noticable mongoose features is an ability to specify Schema for data.
-It looks a bit strange - is it adding a schema to the schema-less MongoDb?
+It can look a bit strange - why to add a schema to the schema-less MongoDb?
-But actually this can be very useful in most cases - we can ensure the data we save is not some random garbage.
+But actually this can be very useful.
+In most cases we have some structure for the data and with mongoose we can ensure the data we save is not some random garbage.
 OK, let's try it: